New report of massive cover-up in New York nursing home scandal

 There is no need to deny what everyone in Albany and around New York State already knows: Governor Cuomo controls every aspect of his administration with an obsessive attention to detail.
 I am again calling that Governor Cuomo and his administration be investigated from top to bottom and that he be stripped of his emergency powers.
 Justice needs to be brought for the grieving families who have been ignored to protect Governor Cuomo and his Democrat allies in the Legislature.

-If the Governor is involved, he should be immediately removed from office.Sen.
-Rob Ortt
+If the Governor is involved, he should be immediately removed from office.“

 “We explained that the Trump administration was in the midst of a politically motivated effort to blame democratic states for COVID deaths and that we were cooperating with Federal document productions and that was the priority and now that it is over we can address the state legislature,” said Senior Advisor Rich Azzopardi.
 “That said, we were working simultaneously to complete the audit of information they were asking for.”